Naresh Chandra: His work in his words

 ‘Living in interesting times’ is how I would describe my tenure here.
 Something or the other has always been happening.
 There was a lot of interaction on the Comprehensive Test Ban Treaty when I first arrived here.
 1997 was a ‘feel good’ time – we were celebrating 50 years of Independence - there were series of functions and events – in fact we had more functions in the U.S. than in India.
 The major challenge came in May 1998 - dealing with the nuclear test.
 I remember going from one studio to another – TV, radio, and press – in addition to dozens of meetings in the Senate and the Congress.
 That was the most difficult and a very challenging period of my tenure here.
 Then began the rounds of discussions between Indian delegation, led by Jaswant Singh, and the U.S. delegation led by Talbot.
 I was present in every meeting and throughout.
 We saw the scene develop from a very tense dialogue into a very friendly and frank exchange of views.
-This brought about stability and progress in a positive direction in our relations with the U.S.
+This brought me about stability and progress in a positive direction in our relations with the U.S.'

 The Prime Minister's visit in September 1998 was also an important one.
 It dissipated the demonising of India that had gone on before his arrival.
 People saw him and heard him speak.
 His statement that "India and the U.S. can be natural allies in the 21st century" struck a chord in the U.S. administration.
 President Clinton's visit to India and then the return visit of the Indian Prime Minister put a feel on it.
 I witnessed a very fine chapter in the Indo-U.S. relations.

 A specific instance that I will remember of my tenure, is the establishment of Gandhi Memorial - Mahatma Gandhi's statue – in front of our Chancery building in Washington DC – and the way it was accomplished against heavy odds.
 We were able to have it up just in time to have it dedicated by the Prime Minister of India in the presence of the president of the United States on 16 September 2000.
 It was a great moment – for South Asians and Americans.
 I also received many messages from our friends in Pakistan – and the Pakistan Ambassador congratulated me and expressed her happiness at the establishment of the statue.